 - the condition requires highly specialised management.

-Submissions for medicines that are validated as ultra-orphan according to this definition will be assessed by SMC and will then be available to prescribers for a period of at least three years while further clinical effectiveness data are gathered.
+Submissions for medicines that are validated as ultra-orphan according to this definition will be assessed by SMC and will then be available to prescribers for a period of up to three years while further clinical effectiveness data are gathered.
 After this period the company will be asked to provide an updated submission for reassessment and SMC will make a decision on routine use of the medicine in NHSScotland.

 New ultra-orphan pathway